AriFordsham/GHCWiki/dependent-haskell/phase1.md

 - Fully remove non-dependent GADT equalities.

 - Try to restore optimizations in zonking.
+(Could be after merging)

 - Check kind variables when determining whether or not a declaration has a CUSK.

 - Sort out the debugger.
 It's scary, so I've ignored it.
 Any help/advice appreciated.

 - Fix parser.

+- Remove `TcCoercion`.
+(Could be after merging)

+- Refactor TcErrors.
+(Could be after merging)

+- Remove lifted equality predicates from the solver.

+- Figure out what to do about superclass equalities.
+(Could be after merging)

+- Figure out what to do about deferred kind errors.
+(Could be after merging)

+- Fix flattening.
+See comments in TcFlatten.